 - Plus: The best 10-minute ab workout to get that 6 pack

-The best workout apps face new competition from Apple Fitness Plus.
-Apple's subscription fitness service targets the Apple Watch, but also works with other Apple devices like the iPhone to provide guided workouts.
-It costs $9.99 a month.
-We've found that Apple Fitness Plus gets better the longer you stick with it.
+Apple wants to challenge the best workout apps with Apple Fitness Plus, a subscription service designed for the Apple Watch, even though it works with other devices like the iPhone.
+The $9.99-a-month service offers guided workouts, and we've found that Apple Fitness Plus gets better the longer you stick with it.

 What are the best workout apps?

 We'd encourage beginners to try something like Seven, which emphasizes short, regular workouts.
-Wakeout is another good app for low-key exercises you can do throughout the day.
+Wakeout is another good app for low-key exercises you can do throughout the day during breaks from work.